Directorate of Policy, Economy & Corporate Services

-The Environmental Studies Budget grant scheme aims to help Falkland Islanders promote, conserve and protect our globally-significant biodiversity.
-Grants will support awareness-raising, research or conservation/ management activities that benefit the Falklands’ environment.
-These grants run annually.
-The grant is open to individuals as well as organisations located within the Falkland Islands.
+The Environmental Studies Budget grant scheme aims to help Falkland Islanders promote, conserve and protect our globally-significant biodiversity and natural environment.
+Grants will support projects based on awareness-raising, research, conservation, or management activities that benefit the environment of the Falklands Islands, and are in line with a priority area below.
+These grants run annually, and are open to individuals as well as organisations located within the Falkland Islands.

 ESB PRIORITY AREAS